 If that sounds desperate, it is.

-Back in the 1950’s when folks went around with a pack of cigarettes in their t-shirt sleeves and nine out of ten doctors recommended you smoke a toasted cigarette for its expectorant properties, Ontario’s tobacco belt produced some of the finest cigarette tobacco in the world and Stompin’ Tom donned his oil skin pants to pick the bottom leaves.
+Back in the 1950’s, before we got our best vape mods, when folks went around with a pack of cigarettes in their t-shirt sleeves and nine out of ten doctors recommended you smoke a toasted cigarette for its expectorant properties, Ontario’s tobacco belt produced some of the finest cigarette tobacco in the world and Stompin’ Tom donned his oil skin pants to pick the bottom leaves.
 By the year 2000 everyone who wasn’t a tobacco lobbyist knew cigarettes would kill you and packets with stained teeth and horrific ulceration showed up.
 By 2008, demand had fallen catastrophically as they hid the packets entirely and the government of Ontario instituted a buyout funded by fines levied against huge multinationals.
 The fly in the ointment is that the farmers who have taken the buyout will never be allowed to grow tobacco again.

 Ted tells me as we’re driving along toward Teeterville and through a ginseng alley with black tarp shading all the visible acreage that there are 600 tobacco farms left in the tobacco belt, down from 2800 not so very long ago.
 Less than a quarter of an agricultural industry remains whose time has passed for the local market and the well kept fields interspersed now with small wooded stands lie sometimes empty and sometimes full of pumpkins not ready for carving.
 The majority of the crop will be shipped to China for processing and the tobacco kilns (pronounced “tobacco kills” which ought to have been a sign), rectangular and taller than wide and crimson not so long ago are beginning to fade to pink.
 The landscape is picturesque; it is not ruin, but merely a fallow period as options are tilled in the region’s mind.